 Gardenia jasminoides 'Frostproof'Item #4409 USDA Hardiness Zone: 7 - 11

-A more upright habit, supporting shiny, dark green leaves and fragrant, white 2 to 3 inch flowers make this a fine hedge or foundation plant that thrives with more direct sun than other varieties.
+A more upright habit, supporting shiny, dark green leaves and fragrant, white 2- to 3-inch wide flowers make this a fine hedge or foundation plant that thrives with more direct sun than other varieties.
 Flower buds resist late spring frosts without damage.
+Evergreen.

 - History & LoreHistory:Gardenia is a native of China where it has been cultivated for over a thousand years.
 Plants reached America directly from Asia in 1761.
 John Ellis cultivated them first at his South Carolina plantation.
 These would be the progenitor for all gardenias in England.
 Ellis named the genus for his friend, Dr. Alexander Garden, a physician of Charleston.
 Its chief propose for early cultivation was for the cut flower industry as a heavy fragrance corsage.